Thrombosis prevention: Interventions to treat immobility

 Immobility is a significant risk factor in the development of thrombosis.
 Immediate post-surgical interventions, such as out of bed orders (OOB), are typically ordered by the physician to prevent thrombosis.
 These orders, typically delegated to a nurse, but may include the participation of a physical therapist and others trained to perform the intervention, are to perform range of motion (ROM) activities that include: muscle contractions of the lower legs for those who are very weak, moving the feet, wiggling the toes, bending the knees, raise and lower the legs.
-In addition, changes in positioning prevents immobility and shifts areas of venous stasis.
+In addition, changes in positioning prevent immobility and shift areas of venous stasis.
 If the person is too weak to perform these preventative activities, hospital personnel will perform these movements independently.
 Exercise of the lower extremities is a post-operative method of prophylaxis.
-Nursing personnel will often perform range of motion exercises and encourage frequent moving of the legs, feet, and ankles.
+Nursing personnel will often perform a range of motion exercises and encourage frequent moving of the legs, feet, and ankles.
 Frequent positioning changes and adequate fluid intake.
 After a surgical procedure, ambulation as soon as possible is prophylactic in preventing the formation of blood clots.

 Early ambulation also prevents venous stasis and physicians order OOB activities on the same day of surgery.
 This is accomplished in increments.
-The progression of increasing mobility proceeds by: raising the head of the bed, sitting up in bed, moving to the edge of the bed, dangling the legs off the bed and then ambulating to a close chair.
+The progression of increasing mobility proceeds by: raising the head of the bed, sitting up in bed, moving to the edge of the bed, dangling the legs off the bed, and then ambulating to a closed chair.

-Patient education and compliance reduces the risk of developing blood clots.
-These exercises and use of equipment and follow up by clinicians reduces the risk of developing blood clots.
+Patient education and compliance reduce the risk of developing blood clots.
+These exercises and the use of equipment and follow-up by clinicians reduce the risk of developing blood clots.

-Note that if a blood clot has already formed in the deep veins of the leg, bedrest is usually prescribed and the treatment to prevent bloods with physical intervention is contraindicated.
+If a blood clot has already formed in the deep veins of the leg, early movement out of bed is usually prescribed, except in some severe cases of deep vein thrombosis or in people who have phlegmasia cerulea dolens.
+The treatment to prevent blood with physical intervention (e.g., sequential compression device) is contraindicated.

 Medication

 Anticoagulants and antiplatelets

 Thromboprophylaxis, such as anticoagulants or perioperative heparin, is effective for hospitalized patients at risk for VTE.
+Extended use of low molecular weight heparin (LMWH) for at least 14 days after abdominal or pelvic surgery was shown to reduce the risk of venous thromboembolism without increasing bleeding complications or mortality.

-Additional risk factors such as obesity, disease, malignancies, long surgeries, and immobility may influence the prescribed dosage.
-Anticoagulant medications may prevent the formation of blood clots in people who are at high risk for their development.
-Treating blood clots that have already formed is managed by the use of anti-hemolytic ("clot busters").
-Despite its effectiveness, the use of thromboprophylaxis remains under-utilized, though alerts (computer or human) in hospitals are associated with increased prescription and reductions in symptomatic VTE.
+Additional risk factors, such as obesity, disease, malignancies, long surgeries, and immobility, may influence the prescribed dosage.
+Anticoagulant medications are used to prevent the formation of blood clots in people who are at high risk for their development.

 The list below describes some of the more common medications used to prevent blood clots.
 Note that generally since blood clotting is inhibited, a side effect typically is increased bleeding, though it can be reversed by administering a medication that stops the bleeding or by discontinuation of the medication itself.
-Anti-coagulant administration is often given before the start of the operation.
+Anticoagulant administration is often given before the start of the operation.
 Medications that inhibit blood clot formation include: